Skip to content

 • disable unused virtual servers and modules

-• run FreeRADIUS as the packaged service account
+• run FreeRADIUS as the packaged service account (freerad by default)

 • restrict shell access and use MFA for administrators where possible